Week 2/52 #Weeklies

 But, most of the time, I’d forget.
 I'd forget the process.

-I’d forget that the only way to make ‘the pictures’ in my mind to happen is to be grateful of what I already have- to stop pushing it, stressing about it, and rushing to make it happen.
+I’d forget that the only way to make ‘the pictures’ in my mind to happen is to be grateful for what I already have- to stop pushing it, stressing about it, and rushing to make it happen.

 The story of the fisherman and the businessman makes me rethink of what’s important, what really matters and where I am.

-So today and hopefully I won’t forget anymore – I’ll just relax and be grateful of the life God has given me.
+So today and hopefully I won’t forget anymore – I’ll just relax and be grateful for the life God has given me.
 I’ll always remember to live my life knowing that all my prayers have already been answered and that there is no need to get stressed with my timelines and the box I am putting myself in.
 Out of the box I will be.

 Let me forever remember that it is OK to stop wanting to be more, to do more to have more.
 It is fine to hold off dreaming about “more” and to just savor the moment.